The emptiness

 Technology that disappears so connection can deepen.

-Shunya (शून्य) — Sanskrit for "empty" · the fertile void from which all things arise
+Shunya (शून्य) — Sanskrit for "empty" · not the emptiness of absence, but the ground from which compassion, connection, and coherence arise

 Machines are mastering the measurable.
 What remains is the immeasurable.